galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_FilterPlotandExploreRStudio-WIP/tutorial.md

 >The kNN graph plots connections between cells if their distance (when plotted in this 10 dimensional space!) is amongst the k-th smallest distances from that cell to other cells.
 This will be crucial for identifying clusters, and is necessary for plotting a UMAP--which is what will ultimately allow us to visualize our data in 2 dimensions.

 ><comment-title>From UMAP developers:</comment-title>
->From UMAP developers: “Larger neighbor values will result in more global structure being preserved at the loss of detailed local structure.
+>“Larger neighbor values will result in more global structure being preserved at the loss of detailed local structure.
 In general this parameter should often be in the range 5 to 50, with a choice of 10 to 15 being a sensible default”.
 {: .comment}

 Let's now use the 10 PC threshold we chose from the Elbowplot and apply it to find neighbors: